ankur-srivastav/ankur-srivastav.github.io/resume.md

 Due to COVID some of these talks were online, benefitting audience outside of IITM.
 Some of these talks are available from the [IITM YouTube Channel](https://www.youtube.com/@iitmpune6704).

 ## Talks in workshops/ conferences
+**The Role of Terrestrial Rivers in Modulating Upper Ocean Stratification: Processes and Their Impact on Prediction Skill in Coupled Models**, the CLIVAR Climate Dynamics Panel 5th Annual workshop, 24-27 February 2025, the Mantra Lorne, Melbourne, Australia.

+**Seasonal forecasts of Marine Heat Waves**, OSICON-2025, 5-7 February 2025 at CSIR-NIO, Goa, India.

 **Improving the Subseasonal Variability of the Indian Summer Monsoon in a Climate Model**, [21st Annual Meeting of the Asia Oceania Geosciences Society (AOGS2024)](https://www.asiaoceania.org/aogs2024/public.asp?page=home.asp), 23-28 June 2024 at Pyeongchang, Gangwon-do, South Korea.